QSCTech/ZJUintl-gRPC/README.md

 mv config_sample.js config.js
 vim config.js
 ```
+## Bug Report
+The same course at same time in one day (even has distinct date) should has same room, instructor name and end time.

 ## Endponit Lists
 1. **Connect_test** - Test whether you can connect to our sevice.
 ```js